fredrickkebaso/Hippobosca_Genome_Assembly_And_Annotation/README.md

 1. To generate whole genome assembly for *H. variegata* and *H. camelina*.

-2. To identify the genomic architecture and gene content of the chemosensory genes in the three *Hippobosca* species.
+2. To identify the genomic architecture and gene content of the chemosensory genes in the two *Hippobosca* fly species.

 ## Analysis workflow